okon03/CI-CD-project/README.md

 - **Nexus**: Stores build artifacts.
 - **Docker**: Builds and manages container images.
 - **Kubernetes**: Deploys and manages the application in a containerized environment.
-- **Prometheus & Grafana**: Monitors and visualizes application and cluster metrics.
+- **Prometheus with blackbox Exporter & Grafana**: Monitors and visualizes application and cluster metrics.
-- **AWS**: Hosts the Kubernetes cluster on virtual machines.
+- **AWS**: Hosts virtual machines running SonarQube, Nexus, Jenkins, Prometheus & Grafana, as well as Kubernetes master and worker nodes, with configurations for security groups and appropriate open ports.
 - **Slack**: Sends notifications about pipeline events.

 ## Repository Structure